Grade a Stack of Tests in Minutes

 - Print the chart: the grading chart for your question count is a clean table — screenshot it for grading offline or share it with a co-teacher.

-The three most common quiz lengths, condensed to the rows where the letter grade changes — scan down to the number wrong and read the grade.
-For any other size, set the question count in the calculator above and get the full chart.
+The most common test lengths — from 8-question quizzes to 50-question exams, including the odd sizes teachers actually grade (14, 17, 18, 32, 35, 40) — condensed to the rows where the letter grade changes: scan down to the number wrong and read the grade.
+For any other size (a 36-question quiz, a 75-question final), set the question count in the calculator above and get the full chart.
+If what you want is a sheet for the wall rather than a number for this paper, our grading scale charts lay out a full printable chart, band by band, for each of the standard test lengths.